Carol (soundtrack): Critical response

 Nev Pierce of Empire called Burwell's score "sumptuous".
 Stefan Ellison wrote in The Scene Magazine: "Carter Burwell's score is a beautiful piece, representing Carol and Therese's romance so well and never becoming overbearing, but rather a natural part of the environment."
 Michael Joyce of Ham&High stated: "The discrete way he underscores emotions is ideal for a tale of a love that dare not speak its name, set in a time when a lid was kept on that kind of thing."
 In his review for San Francisco Chronicle, Mick LaSalle wrote: "while underscoring [interior] scenes comes the sound of piped-in organ music ... that is just a little bit weird."
 On Combustible Celluloid, Jeffery M. Anderson commented that the score was "perfect" for the film.

 In his review for The Arts Desk, Demetrios Matheou felt that Burwell's score, "reminiscent of Philip Glass's spare but highly emotive piano pieces", sets the mood.
 Ryan Gilbey of New Statesman magazine noted: "The score by Carter Burwell, laced with a snake charmer's seductiveness, swells and swoops."
 Andrew O'Hehir at Salon commented: "Carter Burwell's haunting score sets the mood by bridging the seemingly unbridgeable gap between Schubert, Duke Ellington and Philip Glass."
 In her review for Little White Lies, Sophie Kaufman called the score by Burwell as "yearning".
 Lewis Bazley of Sky Movies stated: "Carter Burwell's score soothes and soars."

-In a series of articles regarding the best of the 2010s in film, IndieWire selected Carter Burwell's score as the second best of the decade.
+In a series of articles regarding the best of the 2010s in film, IndieWire selected Carter Burwell's score as the second-best of the decade.
+It was also chosen the fifth out of 40 best film scores of the 21st century.